Kodagrux/Markdownjs/README.md

 ```
 The script will than take all the take everything in the selected div (your div containing the markdown) and replace it with properly structured html.

 ####Options
+Since one of my many goals was to keep the script flexible I added a lot of options.
+Below is a list of all of them, including thier defaults (sorry for side-scroll):

 ```//Header
 		header: 						true,								//Whether to use headers or not